lcolladotor/derfinder/README.md

 Note that the current Bioconductor release version of __bumphunter__ for R 3.0.1 is a few versions before the one required by __derfinder__.
 The version needed can be installed manually from http://bioconductor.org/packages/2.13/bioc/html/bumphunter.html You can download the source or other binaries.

+# 'Watch' for updates

+This software is in development, so we highly recommend 'watching' the repository: Click on the top right under `Watch`.
+You will then receive notifications for issues, comments, and pull requests as described [here](https://help.github.com/articles/notifications).

 # Citation

 Below is the citation output from using `citation("derfinder")` in R. Please run this yourself to check for any updates on how to cite __derfinder__.